 The £3.5m-project is 50% funded by the European Regional Development Fund (ERDF).
-The framework is available to use and the contract award is published.
+The framework is commenced on 26 June 2017 and the contract award is published.

 Beneficiaries can call off services from the framework which – subject to GLA agreement – will be funded by the project.
 The project will fund all work [not capital] related to DE projects from early stage heat mapping/energy master planning, taking project ideas from concept through to feasibility, business case, procurement and commercialisation.

 A procurement briefing document has been provided describing how to procure a supplier from a sub-lot of the framework.

 Prospective beneficiaries interested in receiving services from the project should sign a Support Agreement (SA).
 From signing a SA and agreeing a scope of works with the GLA that aligns with Mayoral priorities – as well as beneficiary priorities – a specification will be jointly written between the DEEP project and beneficiary.

 Please note that all public bodies within England & Wales can make use of the framework for their own procurement activities.
 Any organisation commissioning works from the framework not funded by DEEP should notify the GLA at the email address provided below.

 A stakeholder event was held on the morning of Tuesday, 24 July 2018 at City Hall.
 View presentations from the event